arsh1991/Fat-Cat/Project Deliverables/User Story/UserStory.md

 When the game completes
 So that I can continue playing and try the game again.

-As an end screen,
-I want to appear whenever the game ends
-When the player dies, runs out of time, or wins the game by completing all the levels within the time limit So that the game can be ended, restarted, or the leaderboard can be viewed.

 As a health bar and health score,
 I want to be able to display and update the character’s current health